How to wear a suit vest with style?

 • the armhole is high enough to maintain freedom of movement,

-• it hugs the shoulders and torso .
-If you feel that it is pulling at the buttons, consider that the size is not right.
-And no, pulling in your stomach doesn't count!
+• It hugs the shoulders and torso .
+If you feel that it pulls at the buttons, consider that the size is not right.
+And no, sucking in your stomach doesn't count!

-Because it structures the outfit, we always wear it buttoned, at least partially.
-An open vest that yawns doesn't do much good.
+Because it structures the outfit, it is always worn buttoned, at least partially.
+An open, gaping vest doesn't add much.

 Arnaud from VeryGoodLord wears it perfectly in a three-piece suit